Ada-Developers-Academy/core-unit-3/learning-another-language/vscode-and-style.md

 To use Eslint, we need to set up a `eslint.config.mjs` file to provide the rules we want to enforce.

-In the project directory type:
+In your terminal, from the root of your project directory, run the following command:

 ```bash
 $ npm init @eslint/config@latest